splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 Get started guide phase 3: Scaled rollout
 *********************************************************

 After completing the :ref:`get-started-guide-initial-rollout`, you are ready for phase 3, scaled rollout.
-In the final, scaled rollout phase you establish repeatable observability practices using automation, data management, detectors, and dashboards.
-The following sections cover the primary setup steps for scaled rollout phase.
+In the final scaled rollout phase, you establish repeatable observability practices using automation, data management, detectors, and dashboards.
+The following sections cover the primary setup steps for the scaled rollout phase.

 To get a high-level overview of the entire getting started journey for Splunk Observability Cloud, see :ref:`get-started-guide`.